 Dr. Sean Lawson serves on the Academic Review Committee for the NATO Cooperative Cyber Defence Center of Excellence (CCDCOE) International Conference on Cyber Conflict.
 He is an editor forÂ Routledge Studies in Conflict, Security and Technology.
 He has served as an instructor in the course “Operational Planning for Counterterrorism” offered by the NATO Centre of Excellence Defence Against Terrorism.
 He has presented his research to the Joint Staff’s Strategic Multilayer Assessment and was interviewed for its Assessment of the Future of Global Competition & Conflict.
 He has also presented his work on cybersecurity discourse at Lawrence Livermore National Laboratory.

-Before beginning my Ph.D. work at RPI, I worked as an Associate National Security Analyst with DynCorp Systems & Solutions, LLCÂ in Alexandria, VA.
-I have an MA in Arab Studies from Georgetown University and a BA in History from California State University, Stanislaus.
-I interned in the Chemical and Biological Weapons Nonproliferation Project at the Center for Nonproliferation Studies in Monterey, California.Follow me on Mastodon
+Dr. Lawson received his Ph.D. in Science and Technology Studies from Rensselaer Polytechnic Institute in 2008.Â Before beginning his Ph.D., he worked as an Associate National Security Analyst with DynCorp Systems & Solutions, LLCÂ in Alexandria, VA.
+He has an MA in Arab Studies from the School of Foreign Service at Georgetown University and a BA in History from California State University, Stanislaus.
+As an undergraduate, he interned in the Chemical and Biological Weapons Nonproliferation Project at the Center for Nonproliferation Studies in Monterey, California.Follow me on Mastodon